iliaaw/xmpp-logger/README.md

 Usage
 -----
-The easiest way to get `xmpp-logger` up and running is to use `thin -R config.ru start`.
+The easiest way to get web-interface up and running is to use `thin -R config.ru start`.
+XMPP logger should be started separately using `bundle exec ruby logger.rb`

 Todo:
 -----